 They are very close, surrounding the boat.
 An orca approaches from behind and dives just before the stern apparently biting the rudder and moving it at the same time.
 The orcas continue their game for 2 hours changing roles continuously.
 The young orca is always looked after.

-After being pushed around for 2 hours I decide it is time to take action to try get out of this situation.
 I put the engine in gear again and steer Southwest.
 The orcas continue to push the boat off course.
 Then I try to steer northwest and while I feel there is still an orca holding on to the rudder the animal allows me to steer…..

 And finally they let us go, some adventure....!